rapid7/insightconnect-plugins/plugins/komand/help.md

 # Version History

+* 1.0.4 - Update requests to 2.20.0 | Update Insight-Plugin-Runtime
 * 1.0.3 - New spec and help.md format for the Extension Library
 * 1.0.2 - Add `utilities` plugin tag for Marketplace searchability
 * 1.0.1 - Fix issue where Lookup Workflow Name can crash due to excessive data